 For instance, in many African countries, traditional beauty practices revolve around natural, unprocessed hair and body products.
 Women in these cultures value dark skin tones, with some even using products to darken their skin to enhance their beauty.
 Women in India and the Middle East have been using henna for centuries to dye their hair and decorate their hands and feet.
 The beauty practices of indigenous cultures are also unique, with some tribes using tribal tattoos and body modifications as a form of beauty and identity expression.

 The K-beauty trend has gained popularity in recent times, and it is an excellent example of non-Western beauty standards.
-The skincare practices of South Korea include a unique and comprehensive cleansing routine with multiple products.
+The skincare practices of south Korea include a unique and comprehensive cleansing routine with multiple products.
 In East Asian cultures, fair and radiant skin is highly sought after, and skincare products often contain ingredients like snail mucin and bee venom.

 Non-Western beauty practices often highlight the natural beauty of individuals, often rejecting the heavily processed and unrealistic beauty norms of the West.
 However, globalization and Westernization have had an impact on these practices, with some cultures opting for Western beauty practices instead of their traditional ones.